Alan Rickman once said "I do not play villains... I play very interesting people."

 For a reason.
 All Inuit are Eskimo, but not all Eskimo are Inuit.
 Same with Sami and Lapps.

-American football announcers — presumably fearful lest those of us watching/listening to the games get confused as to exactly which sport is being played — take great pains to insert the word football into as much of their commentary as possible.
+American football announcers — presumably fearful lest those of us watching/listening to the games get confused as to exactly which sport is being played — take great pains to insert the word football (as both noun and adjective) into as much of their commentary as possible.
 So instead of saying, "These players need to move the ball down the field if they're going to win this game", they'll go with something like, "These football players need to move the football down the football field if they're going to win this football game," and so forth.

 Here's a supercut video an intrepid fan made of every time CBS analyst Phil Simms said "football" during a single telecast of an NFL game.note The game, for the curious, was a 2012 Thanksgiving Day matchup between the Detroit Lions and Houston Texans.
 It was not an especially unusual or important game, although it did go into overtime.
 (Total count: 58.)